 1. How to run a Scenario

-On MiningMath interface's, you will find the Marvin block model and its scenarios, you can preview the scenario and its parameters before opening it.
+On MiningMath's interface, you will find the Marvin block model and its scenarios (Figure 1).
+It is possible to preview the scenario and its parameters before opening it (Figure 2).

 Choose and open Base Case, click the "Overview" tab (Figure 3) to check the parameters, and then click on "Run" to run the optimization (Figure 4).

-After that, a short report with the results will be generated, and to view it, check all the boxes that the "Load Options" window and click in "Load".
+After that, a short report with the results will be generated.
+To view it, check all the boxes on the "Load Options" window and click on "Load" (Figure 5).

 2. Results of the Optimization

 By default, MiningMath generates an Excel report summarizing the main results of the optimization.
-It also creates outputs of mining sequence, topography, and pit surfaces in .csv format so that you can import them easily in other mining packages.
+It also creates outputs of mining sequence, topography, and pit surfaces in .csv format so that you can import them easily into other mining packages.

 The 3D viewer enables the view of your model from different angles.
 The block colors are defined accordingly with each property displayed, varying from blue to red (smallest to largest), due to destinations, periods, or any other parameter.
 Therefore, it's possible to filter the blocks by the period in which they were mined or processed, for instance.
 In addition, it also allows you to compare multiple scenarios by loading different cases and using the left bar to change from one to another.

 2.2.
 Output Files

-To open the project folder, click on the scenario's name with the right button of your mouse in the scenario name and choose the "Show in the Explorer" option.
-The main output files of the optimization are:
+To open the project folder, click on the scenario's name with the right button of your mouse and choose "Show in the Explorer".
+The optimization's main output files are:

 MinedBlocks.csv: Detailed report which presents all the blocks that have been mined.

 Surface.csv files: Grid of points generated through the pit each period.

-Provides you a short report with the main results of the optimization: several charts and sheets in which you can analyze the production in each period, the stock process by periods, the average grade of processes and dump, NPV per period, the cumulative NPV (Net Present Value), etc.
+Provides you a short report with the main results of the optimization: several charts and sheets in which you can analyze the production in each period, the stockpiles by periods, the average grade of processes and dump, NPV per period, the cumulative NPV (Net Present Value), etc.